zoldello/fencing/README.rst

 Python Version
 ***************

-Python 2.7 is needed to run the code.
+Python 2.7 is best used to run the code.
 You can find a video on how to install it on Linux on this video: `https://www.youtube.com/watch?v=6vpHfG8E8JI <https://www.youtube.com/watch?v=6vpHfG8E8JI>`_.
 The windows equivalent can be found on: `https://www.youtube.com/watch?v=yiB9mVtKMz0 <https://www.youtube.com/watch?v=yiB9mVtKMz0>`_.
-This code was build on Linux and only tested on it.
-However, it should run find on windows or mac.
+Nevertheless, the was also built to work on Python 3.6.3 and it works fine on it.

 ***********************
 Operating System
 ***********************

-This was built using Ubuntu (Linux).
-However, since no special library was used, in theory, it should work on Windows or Mac.
+This was built using Ubuntu (Linux) and only tested on it.
+However, since no special library was used, in theory, it should work on Windows or Mac; and was built with that in mind.

 ============
 Usage